With beautiful beaches and mountainous interior, Sardinia hosts a huge range of watersports and activities for all.

 Tennis courts and facilities are available at many of our accommodations.
 At the Cervo Hotel there is a Tennis Club with 5 floodlit courts.
 Forte Village has a Tennis Academy with coaching from internationally ranked tennis stars and 1 grass, 1 synthetic and 7 clay tennis courts.

-Adults and children can join in a game of football at some of our resort hotels such as Park Hotel & Spa Cala di Lepre and Resort & Spa Le Dune.
-At Forte Village there is a full size pitch, five-a-side pitches and soccer school with Chelsea Football Club coaches for ages 4-14 years (selected dates throughout the year).
-Chia Laguna also offers a Football Academy for children aged 6-16 years with top coaches and celebrity footballers from Juventus on selected dates in August.
+Adults and children can join in a game of football at some of our resort hotels.
+At Forte Village there is a full size pitch, five-a-side pitches and Football Academy with Chelsea Football Club coaches for ages 4-14 years (selected dates throughout the year).
+Accommodation with 5-a-side pitches include:

 There are some beautiful bridleways along the coast, with the opportunity of riding on the beach, and in the Sardinian countryside to enjoy the spectacular scenery.
 Some of our hotels in the north have their own riding schools and in the south horse riding can be arranged from some hotels too.